Looking for an associate or second photographer?

 Well then.
 My name is Jaclyn (say it like Jacklyn).
 I grew up in San Diego County so I love all things water: the beach, white water rafting, swimming, jet skiing, you name it.
 When I was in college I met my husband David through an online video game.
 This was back in 2004, when people looked at you with concern when you told them you were dating someone from the internet.
 But I survived the first date and a couple years later we were married and moved to Vermont for his job.
 Last year we had our adorable goober Owen, who is our second child after our dog, a Rhodesian Ridgeback mix named Bella.
 And soon we'll be living in Indiana!

 I love traveling and hope to do much more of it.
-I studied abroad for 4 months in Italy (taking full advantage of weekend trips to Paris, Munich, Barcelona, etc), we honeymooned in Jamaica, and 2 years ago we visited Croatia for a huge bucket-list item: Plitvice Lakes (ok seeing Game of Thrones shooting locations was pretty dang cool too).
+I studied abroad for 4 months in Italy (taking full advantage of weekend trips to Paris, Munich, Barcelona, etc), 2 years ago we visited Croatia for a huge bucket-list item: Plitvice Lakes (ok seeing Game of Thrones shooting locations was pretty dang cool too); and most recently hung out in the jungles and beaches of Belize.
 My favorite past times are lurking on Reddit, watching movies and tv shows (preferably action adventure or scifi), and I'm obsessed with reading DIY home improvement blogs, even though I don't actually build anything myself (favorites are Young House Love and Chris Loves Julia).
 I'm also really, really into the color dark turquoise.
-Ask my bedroom wall, 2 rugs, a buffet, stroller, back pack, a very large piece of artwork... and my hair.
+Ask my bedroom wall, 2 rugs, a buffet, a very large piece of artwork... and my hair.
 Yup.
 That last one didn't turn out too well but we won't talk about that.
 Ahem.

 What's your style?
 How do you pose?